 I love smoothies with mixed berries.
-Berries are very nutritious fruits – low on calories while also being high in fibre, antioxidants and vitamin C. They are also known to lower blood pressure and cholesterol thus improving our heart health.
+Berries are very nutritious fruits – low on calories while also being high in fiber, antioxidants and vitamin C. They are also known to lower blood pressure and cholesterol thus improving our heart health.

 Is it better to use fresh or frozen berries for smoothies?

 When in season, I enjoy adding freshly picked berries.
-When available the choices are a quite a few – that however is rare and expensive.
+When available the choices are quite a few – that however is rare and expensive.

-As a part of healthy budget friendly meal prep, I prefer to use frozen berries.
+As a part of healthy budget-friendly meal prep, I prefer to use frozen berries.
 And it’s not only because they’re more affordable.
-It’s believed that frozen fruit has more nutritional value than store bought berries.
+It’s believed that frozen fruit has more nutritional value than store-bought berries.
 Frozen berries normally get frozen as soon as they’re harvested as opposed to being on the supermarket shelf for several days or even weeks.

 Are smoothies good for breakfast?